 2. Make plans customizable to meet individual needs.

-Every employee faces their own individual problems, therefore, it’s unlikely that the same plan will work for all of them.
+Every employee faces their own individual problems, therefore, it’s unlikely that the same my benefits channel will work for all of them.
 Try to offer a variety of options to your employees so they can customize their plans to meet their needs.
 More options and affordability just might make them feel more loyal to you, as suggested by a Metlife study.

 Feeling financially secure is a great comfort to all.
 Make sure your employees feel that way by offering ancillary benefits.
 Offering life or disability insurance can ease some of that financial stress off of your employees.
 Another way would be to” care for employees’ financial future by supporting a 401(k) plan or FSA.”
 However, there are also a myriad of ways to help your employees feel secure in the more immediate future.
 Wellness perks such as gym memberships or commuter benefits help to “mitigate day-to-day financial burdens and encourage a healthy lifestyle.”